megatronComing/joplin_stylizer/README.md

-# required modules:
-googletrans
-pyqt5

 # joplin_stylizer
-stylize a conversation text for displaying in Joplin with difference color for each speaker
+stylize a conversation text for displaying in Joplin with difference colors for each speaker

 Description: The purpose of writing this program is for my own French learning.
 The program translates text, which can be in any language, into English and adds HTML styling to color the text differently for different speaking roles in Joplin.